osilander/bonito_benchmarks/README.md

 60 errors - and with two 250Kbp windows containing more than 30 of those errors.

-Again, it is clear that the fast basecalled assemblies end up far below all others, with q-scores around 33 (120 errors per 250Kbp).
+Again, it is clear that the fast basecalled assemblies end up far below all others, with q-scores around 34 (100 errors per 250Kbp).

 ![beeswarm_K12](figures/quals_beeswarm_medaka_250Kbp.png)

 Here, given the small number of errors in some assemblies, it is not useful to plot 100Kbp windows, as *many many* of these windows have no errors and a perfect q-score of 50.
-Instead, ther results using 400 Kbp windows are shown below.
+Instead, the results using 400 Kbp windows are shown below.
 Here, max q-score is 56, and there are no windows without errors, although in the `raven` assembly, there is one window with 3 errors (q-score 51.2) and one with 4 (q-score 50).